Bank of America Tower (Manhattan): Mechanical and environmental features

 There is an ice-storage plant in the basement, which creates ice at night, when energy costs are lower than in the daytime.
 It consists of 44 tanks that can each hold 625 ft3 of glycol.
 Water is combined with glycol and then kept inside the tanks at around 27 F. The air-conditioning system consists of various chillers ranging between 850 and 1200 ST. The air-conditioning system is designed so different chillers operate only as necessary, thereby reducing energy consumption.
 For heating, the groundwater in the underlying bedrock is kept at a consistent 53 F. Heat is drawn from the bedrock during the winter, while excess heat is absorbed into the bedrock during summer.

 There are air-intake openings just above the top of the base.
 (Note: This is the eighth floor, which is just above the seven-story podium.
 The intake is variously cited as being 100 ft or 150 ft above ground level.)
 Further air intake openings are placed 850 ft above ground, near the roofline.
 These openings filter the air intake throughout the building, distribute it through the interior, and then filter the air again before ventilating it.
 The filters over the intake openings have a minimum efficiency reporting value of 15, making them among the most efficient filters on the MERV scale.
 The filtration systems are able to extract 95 percent of particulates, in addition to ozone and volatile organic compounds.
 This is in contrast to similar systems being manufactured around the time of the Bank of America Tower's construction, which only extracted 35 to 50 percent of particulates and minimal ozone or volatile organic compounds.

-The Bank of America Tower is designed so it uses 45 percent less water from the New York City water supply system than conventional buildings of similar size.
+The Bank of America Tower uses 45 percent less water from the New York City water supply system than conventional buildings of similar size.
 The tower contains a rooftop greywater system, which captures rainwater for reuse.
 When the building was being constructed, New York City received an average of 48 to 49 in of rainfall every year, which amounted to an annual rainwater collection of 2.6 e6gal.
-Additionally, about 5000 gal of groundwater is collected daily.
+About 5000 gal of groundwater is collected daily.
 Four holding tanks, each with a capacity of 60,000 gal, are placed at different heights throughout the building.
 The rainwater is used for functions such as flushing the toilets; all of the building's 300 toilets contain dual-flush handles.
 Only wastewater from the toilets is sent to the city's sewage system, while the rest is treated and recycled, reducing sewage outflows by 95 percent compared to similarly sized building.
-Also as a water-saving measures, none of the building's urinals use water.
+Also as a water-saving measures, none of the building's urinals uses water.
 On average, each of the 200 urinals saves about 40000 gal of water annually.